kaikun213/COMP3211_HTM_MNIST_Recognition/README.md

 VisionTestBench.test(vectors,tags)
 ```

-Look at train_and_test.py for a more detailed example.
+Look at demo.py for a more detailed example.
+To run the demo do this:

+python demo.py